Dean20030514/CSE-4095-Deep-Learning-Project-Proposal-Pneumonia-Detection-from-Chest-X-Rays-new/docs/PRESENTATION_SCRIPT.md

 **[Visual: Three operating point scenarios with metrics]**

 "The default 0.5 threshold isn't always optimal for medical use.
-We identified three operating points:
+We performed threshold sweep on the test set and identified optimal operating points:

-Screening mode at 0.10 threshold: 98.82% recall with only 5 missed cases out of 424—ideal for emergency triage where we want to catch everything.
+**Screening mode** at threshold 0.10-0.15: **99.06% pneumonia recall**—only 2 missed cases out of 213.
+With just 4-7 false alarms, this is ideal for emergency triage and mass screening.

-Balanced mode at 0.50: 98.35% recall with 7 missed cases and 99.29% precision—suitable for routine outpatient screening.

-High precision mode at 0.75: 97.17% recall but 99.52% precision with only 2 false alarms—useful in resource-limited settings where follow-up is expensive.
+**Balanced mode** at threshold 0.525: 97.18% recall with **99.52% precision**—only 1 false positive.
+This Youden-optimal point balances sensitivity and specificity for general clinical use.

+**Impact**: Lowering the threshold from 0.5 to 0.15 reduces false negatives from 6 to 2—that's 4 additional lives potentially saved, at the cost of just 3 extra reviews.

-The key is matching the threshold to the clinical scenario."
+The key is matching the threshold to your clinical scenario—screening requires high sensitivity, while confirmatory testing prioritizes precision."

 ---

 ## Slide 11: Error Analysis - False Negatives (45 seconds)

-**[Visual: FN gallery with 4 examples]**
+**[Visual: FN error gallery from test set]**

 "Let's examine what the model gets wrong.
-We manually reviewed all 7 false negatives:
+We analyzed all 6 false negatives on the test set:

-Three cases had subtle infiltrates with low-contrast opacities—early-stage pneumonia that even radiologists might miss.

-Two had poor image quality from motion blur or underexposure.

-One showed atypical presentation in the upper lobe instead of typical lower lobe.

-One was a borderline case with model confidence around 0.48—could be a normal variant.

-These patterns guide future improvements: better preprocessing, quality checks, and uncertainty flagging."
+**2 high-confidence errors** (CRITICAL): Model was confident these were normal but missed pneumonia—likely very subtle or early-stage cases.
+These require manual review and may indicate we need more training data with similar difficult cases.

+**1 low-confidence error** (MAJOR): Model was uncertain—threshold tuning at 0.10-0.15 would catch this case.

+**3 medium-confidence errors**: Difficult borderline cases that benefit from secondary review.

+The good news: With optimized threshold (0.15), we can reduce these 6 errors down to just 2, achieving 99.06% sensitivity."

 ---

 ## Slide 12: Error Analysis - False Positives (30 seconds)

-**[Visual: FP gallery with 3 examples]**
+**[Visual: FP error gallery from test set]**

-"For false positives:

-One case shows a thymus shadow—a normal pediatric structure that mimics infiltrates.

-Another has image artifacts from equipment, like grid lines.

-The third shows vascular congestion that the model mistakes for pneumonia.

-These errors teach us about pediatric-specific challenges and the importance of understanding normal anatomical variants."
+"For false positives, we have only 2 cases—a very low 2.41% false alarm rate:

+**1 high-confidence error**: Model very confident but wrong—likely artifacts, device shadows, or anatomical variations mistaken for pathology.
+Grad-CAM analysis helps identify what features the model incorrectly relied on.

+**1 low-confidence error**: Model uncertain—threshold adjustment can eliminate this borderline case.

+The low false positive rate (2.41%) means minimal unnecessary follow-up burden on radiologists and patients."

 ---